scanalesespinoza/the-wise-tech/en/wise-tech-approach-visual-representation.md

 +--------------------------------------+
 ```

-- **Disconnected Processes:** Each stage operates in isolation, leading to potential inefficiencies and a lack of holistic alignment with user needs.
+- **Disconnected processes:** Each stage operates independently, which creates inefficiencies and weakens alignment with user outcomes.

 ## The Wise Tech Approach: Integrated End-to-End Process